ignasc/personal-budget-app/README.md

 A personal budget app that lets you plan your budget.
 Work in progress.

+Second project that was done after learning the basics of React framework.
+Most of the initial setup was done following tutorials, documentations and focus was more directed towards working on the logic of the app.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).